 About First Year

-The First-Year Program coordinates academic and co-curricular programs and services for first-year students, including First-Year Seminar courses, academic advising, academic and adjustment counseling, and the summer orientation programs, among others.
-The office maintains a close and collaborative relationship with the Academic Support & Enrichment Center and faculty advisors of first-year students.
+The Office of First-Year Programs coordinates academic and co-curricular programs and services for first year students, including: Advising Circles (AC 101s), academic advising, academic and adjustment counseling, and the summer orientation programs, among others.

 The advising relationship is an important place for conversations that connect the dots between the learning that happens inside and outside the classroom.
 Advising Circles provide a weekly opportunity for small groups of first-year students to come together with their Academic Advisors to talk about curricular and cocurricular opportunities and what it means to be a member of the Denison community.
 Participating in a Circle allows a student to explore how the Denison community is shaped by a diversity of perspectives and to begin planning for four years of meaningful, educational experiences.